manyashreedeo/CPI_inflation_2012-2022/README.md

-CPI Inflation Analysis (2012–2022)
+## CPI Inflation Analysis (2012–2022)

-Project Overview
+## Overview

-This project analyzes Consumer Price Index (CPI) inflation trends from 2012 to 2022 using Microsoft Excel.
-The analysis focuses on understanding how inflation has changed over time by examining CPI index values and calculating inflation rates across different years.
+This project analyzes Consumer Price Index (CPI) data from 2012 to 2022 to understand inflation trends in India.
+The dataset, sourced from the Ministry of Statistics and Programme Implementation (MOSPI), was analyzed using Microsoft Excel to calculate inflation rates and visualize changes in price levels over time.

-The project uses data cleaning, calculations, and visualizations in Excel to identify patterns in inflation and provide insights into changes in consumer price levels.
+The analysis helps identify patterns in inflation and provides insights into how consumer prices have evolved during the study period.

-Objectives
+## Objectives

-Analyze inflation trends between 2012 and 2022
+Analyze inflation trends in India between 2012 and 2022

-Calculate year-wise inflation rates using CPI index values
+Calculate year-wise inflation rates using CPI values

 Identify periods of high and low inflation

-Visualize inflation trends using charts and graphs in Excel
+Visualize inflation trends using charts and graphs

-Dataset Description

-The dataset contains Consumer Price Index (CPI) values from 2012 to 2022, representing the change in the average price level of goods and services over time.

-Key variables in the dataset include:

-Year – Time period from 2012 to 2022

-CPI Index Value – Measure of price level changes

-Inflation Rate – Percentage change in CPI compared to the previous year

-The dataset was cleaned and organized in Microsoft Excel before performing calculations and visual analysis.

-Tools Used

-Microsoft Excel

-Data cleaning and organization
+Understand long-term changes in consumer price levels

+## Scope of Work

+The project focuses on data organization, inflation calculation, and trend analysis using CPI data.
+The work involves preparing the dataset, calculating inflation rates, and visualizing the results to highlight inflation patterns.

+## Data Cleaning & Preparation

+The following data preparation steps were performed:

+Organization of CPI values by year

+Verification and correction of inconsistent or missing entries

-Inflation rate calculation using formulas
+Calculation of inflation rate using percentage change formulas

-Chart creation for trend analysis
+Formatting data for clear visualization and analysis

-Analysis Performed
+## Analysis Performed

 Year-wise analysis of CPI index values

-Calculation of inflation rate using percentage change
+Calculation of annual inflation rates

-Visualization of inflation trends using line charts
+Visualization of inflation trends from 2012 to 2022

 Identification of years with significant inflation changes

-Key Insights
+## Key Insights

-CPI values show variation across different years, reflecting changes in price levels.
+CPI values show variation across different years, reflecting economic conditions

-Certain years experienced higher inflation growth compared to others.
+Certain years experienced higher inflation growth compared to others

-Skills Demonstrated

-Data Cleaning in Excel

-Data Analysis

-Inflation Rate Calculation

-Data Visualization

-Economic Data Interpretation

-Trend visualization helps understand long-term inflation patterns between 2012 and 2022.
+Trend analysis highlights long-term inflation patterns in the Indian economy

+## Business Impact

+Provides insights into changes in consumer purchasing power

+Helps understand inflation trends affecting economic planning

+Supports economic and financial analysis using official statistical data

+Demonstrates practical application of data analysis using Excel

+## Tech Stack

+Microsoft Excel (data analysis and visualization)

+## How to Use

+Open the Excel dataset containing CPI data

+Review the calculated inflation rate columns

+Explore charts and visualizations showing inflation trends

+Analyze year-wise changes in CPI values